âA home is not a place⊠itâs a feeling.â

 - Fitness trainers

-The Housing Choice Voucher Program by the U.S. Department of Housing and Urban Development (HUD) was established to provide housing assistance to citizens with low-income, disabilities, including the elderly.
+The Housing Choice Voucher Program by the U.S. Department of Housing and Urban Development (HUD) was established to provide housing assistance to citizens with low-income, disabilities, and the elderly.

 If you meet the qualifications for the program, the federal government can provide you with rental money for an apartment, townhouse, or residential home.
 The program is available for U.S. residents and immigrants.